Foundation Pathways

 - You study programme will be for the full academic year and your days of study will be for 3 full days per week

-- The Entry 2 certificate in Skills for Working Life is a 1 year programme
+- Skills for Working Life is a 1 year programme

 What qualifications do I need to start?